Organic Wapsie Valley Dent Heirloom Corn

 Organic Pinto Beans

-A nutrient-dense legume, the pinto bean contains many essential nutrients and is very low in saturated fat.
-It is a good source of protein, phosphorus and manganese, and very high in dietary fiber and folate.
-Rice and pinto beans served with cornbread or corn tortillas are often a staple meal where meat is unavailable, their combined amino acids forming a complete protein source.
+A nutrient-dense legume, the Pinto Bean contains many essential nutrients and is very low in saturated fat.
+On the other hand, pintos are a good source of protein, phosphorus and manganese, and very high in dietary fiber and folate.
+Rice and pinto beans, served with cornbread or corn tortilla chips, are often a staple meal where meat is unavailable, their combined amino acids forming a complete protein source.

-Grown for us at Andrews Organics Farm in Defiance County, Ohio, Shagbark’s organic pinto beans are fresh from this years harvest, rather than stored for years on warehouse shelves, so they yield the benefits of a shorter cooking time, richer flavor, and superior texture.
+Grown at Flathill Organic Farm in Seneca County, Ohio, Shagbark’s Organic Pinto Beans are fresh from this years harvest, rather than stored for years on warehouse shelves, so they yield the benefits of a shorter cooking time, richer flavor, and superior texture.